-Looking at your prescription for eyeglasses, you will see two headings labelled
+Looking at your prescription for eyeglasses, you will see two headings labeled

-If you have a heading labelled “OU,” which is Latin for oculus uterque, it pertains to “both eyes.”
+If you have a heading labeled “OU,” which is Latin for oculus uterque, it pertains to “both eyes.”

 Other headings that your eyeglass prescription may have include